Class of 2015

 Victoria Orlowski, Biomedical Engineering, Prosthetic limbs or regenerative organs.

-Sophie Parker, International Relations with Spanish minor, Women's leadership roles in politics and the shaping of women's future within the field of International Relations.
+Sophie Parker, Political Science and Latin American Studies, Women's leadership roles in politics and the shaping of women's future within the field of International Relations.

 Maryann Thompson, Psychology and Philosophy, The function of prejudice today and in early human evolution.